StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 To use a sound wave to determine distance to an object, the sound speed travels will need to be cut in half.
 The reason for this is one needs to not only consider the time for the sound wave to travel to the object but also  to include the time required for the for the sound wave to return to the sensor.
 For this measurement, consider sound travels at 170 meters per second.
 </p>
 <p>
 In one second, a sound wave will travel from the ultra sonic sensor to an object 170 meters away and back again.
-If we wanted to know the amount of time sound travels to an object and back in inches rather than meters, we can apply some simple algebra to determine the formula.
+If we wanted to know the amount of time sound travels to an object and back in inches rather than meters, we can apply some simple algebra to determine the formula....

-<p>TimeinSeconds * 17000 / 2.5 equals the amount of distance sound traveled in inches. </p>
+<p>TimeinSeconds * 17000 / 2.5 equals the amount of distance sound travels in inches in one second. </p>
 </p>